HuskerMotorsports/2021Dash/README.md

 12. `import kivy`
 13. Exit python `exit()`
 14. `sudo apt fbi`
+15. The cmdline.txt and config.txt are provided in the 'Pi Mod' folder.
+These files are found on the SD card.

 ## Tips
 To test the code on a computer comment out line 133